Welcome Back, Gustavo (and Geoff)

 It's the first time in either of our professional adult careers that we haven't been actively working together in a creative capacity.

-I guess, yeah, we took a small break here between the shit down of Rooster Teeth.
+I guess, yeah, we took a small break here between the shit done at Rooster Teeth.
+I guess that's true.

 I guess that's true.